Connection form: Torsion

 which vanishes if and only if Γikj is symmetric on its lower indices.

-Given a metric connection with torsion, once can always find a single, unique connection that is torsion-free, this is the Levi-Civita connection.
+Given a metric connection with torsion, one can always find a single, unique connection that is torsion-free, this is the Levi-Civita connection.
 The difference between a Riemannian connection and its associated Levi-Civita connection is the contorsion tensor.

 Structure groups

 A more specific type of connection form can be constructed when the vector bundle E carries a structure group.
 This amounts to a preferred class of frames e on E, which are related by a Lie group G. For example, in the presence of a metric in E, one works with frames that form an orthonormal basis at each point.
 The structure group is then the orthogonal group, since this group preserves the orthonormality of frames.
 Other examples include: